PyGreSQL/PyGreSQL/docs/contents/install.rst

 and install a distribution.

-When you download the source distribution, you will need to compile the C extensions, for which you need a C compiler installed on your computer.
+When you download the source distribution, you will need to compile the C extension, for which you need a C compiler installed.
 If you don't want to install a C compiler or avoid possible problems with the compilation, you can search for a pre-compiled binary distribution of PyGreSQL on the Python Package Index or the PyGreSQL homepage.